 DCUSA CONSULTATION TWO

+The Working Group issued a second consultation.
+A summary of responses to each question is provided below.

 Question 1- Is it the entire agreement?

 Are all terms within an existing bi-lateral connection agreement required to be enduring or is it only a subset of terms and if so what subject matters do they cover?